jglukasik/jglukasik.github.io/_posts/2014-09-09-the-bricklayer.markdown

 happen to the human body when it is put under so much stress, and how he's come to that point after long days working himself.

-We talk about the cranes in madison, and he tells me how they assemble and disassemble the ones here in madison with other, larger cranes.
+We talk about the cranes in Madison, and he tells me how they assemble and disassemble the ones here in Madison with other, larger cranes.
 (There are self assembling ones, but not these).
 He says he always befriends the crane operators, because they have a tough job up there and can't even see what they are doing a lot of the time, and they sit all up there for an entire workday, alone.

-He mentions that two bricklayers have died in madison this year.
+He mentions that two bricklayers have died in Madison this year.
 One fell 70 feet at edgewater, and the other on a project my lake monona.
 He tells me of his friend that broke his back falling 60 feet, and then was back on the job 2 years later.
 His friend was carrying a stone with a few other guys, when the